ZifanWu/CAL/README.md

   (In my test runs, the size of the ensemble does not significantly affect the running speed, thanks to the batch matrix multiplication function provided by PyTorch.)

-> While in CAL conservatism is originally incorporated in policy optimization, for the task of Humanoid we found it more effective to instead incorporate conservatism into $Q_c$ learning.
+> NOTE: While in CAL conservatism is originally incorporated in policy optimization, for the task of Humanoid we found it more effective to instead incorporate conservatism into $Q_c$ learning.
 To turn on this component, just set the option `--intrgt_max` to True.

 ### Logging
 The codebase contains [wandb](https://wandb.ai/) as a visualization tool for experimental management.
 The user can initiate a wandb experiment by adding `--use_wandb` in the command above and specifying the wandb user account by `--user_name [your account]`.